 Condition: A number of significant adjustments to the general ledger were required that were not initially identified by the City's internal control.
-Furthermore, we noted reconciliations for some general ledger accounts, including certain cash balances, intergovernmental agreement related accounts, receivables and payables, are not being accurately and/or timely performed, which is contributing to the misstatements.
+Furthermore, we noted reconciliations for some general ledger accounts, including intergovernmental agreement related accounts, receivables and payables, are not being accurately and/or timely performed, which is contributing to the misstatements.
+We noted significant improvement in reconciliations over cash balances.
 We have provided additional details on reconciliation issues in a separate communication to management.

 Cause: Timing restraints and/or changes in accounting personnel may be the cause for various adjustments.
-Procedures for year-end adjustments may also need to be revised or improved in order to properly identify certain adjustments.
+Procedures for year-end adjustments may also continue to need to be revised or improved in order to properly identify certain adjustments.

 Effect: The City's financial statements would not have been fairly stated in all material respects without the adjustments.
-Regular and complete reconciliations of general ledger accounts, such as bank reconciliations, provide important safeguards and controls to ensure the proper recording, deposit and disposition of the City's funds.
+Regular and complete reconciliations of general ledger accounts provide important safeguards and controls to ensure the proper recording, deposit and disposition of the City's funds.